yashdpatel2504/UR3-robot-arm-Kinematics-Dynamics-and-Control/README.md

 The **maximum error** obtained with **centralized control** was approximately **0.00121 m and 0.097 rad for position and orientation**, respectively.
 With **decentralized controller** the maximum errors obtained were **0.036 m and 0.1 rad**, having a worse position error than the previous and a very similar orientation error.

+The same trajectory is performed at higher speed to ensure the results are valid and the centralized controller has a better performance.

 ### Conclusion